GabrielSlima/blog/articles/clean-code-formatting-rules.md

     </p>
     <h4>Instance Variables</h4>
     <p>
-        For instance variables, keep them declared only in one place.
-These varibles can be accessed by all functions in the Class.
+        For instance variables, keep them declared in one place only.
+These varibles can be accessed by all functions in the class.
 It's best that they are kept in one place only.
         <br>
         Avoid doing things like this: